 Directions

 1. Preheat oven to 350°.
 Heat a small skillet over medium heat; add sugar.
 Once sugar begins to melt, reduce heat to low; stir.
 Cook until sugar becomes clear and amber in color, 5-6 minutes, stirring frequently.
-Pour sugar into a deep 9-in. ungreased cake pan, rotate until bottom and sides are coated; set aside.
+Pour sugar into a deep 9-in. ungreased cake pan, rotate until bottom and side are coated; set aside.

 2. In a high-speed blender, combine condensed milk, evaporated milk, eggs, vanilla extract and salt.
 Puree until smooth, about 1 minute.
 Pour blended mixture into sugar-lined cake pan.

-3. Place cake pan into a roasting pan; pour hot water into roasting pan surrounding the cake pan until it reaches halfway up the sides of the cake pan.
+3. Place cake pan into a roasting pan; pour hot water into roasting pan surrounding the cake pan until it reaches halfway up the side of the cake pan.
 Bake until a toothpick inserted into the center comes out clean, 25-30 minutes.
 Remove from water bath; cool completely on a wire rack.
 Refrigerate at least 4 hours or overnight.

 4. To serve, invert onto serving dish; cut into slices.